aimukhin/minfft/README.md

 ![](docs/g-symmetry.svg).

-Therefore, we will know all G if we find those at the even positions.
+Therefore, we will determine all G if we find those at the even positions.
 Luckily, there's a simple way to compute them:

 ![](docs/g-even.svg)